Jessicaq33/Jessicaq33/README.md

 👋 Hi, I’m @Jessicaq33

-My professional experience was focused for 10 years in the Psychology field, which has been mainly related to clinical practice and the content writing skills.
-Currently, I’m more focused on my writing skills as an English and Spanish content writer and editor.
-Additionally, I’m managing my own online project in Spanish named JessiTerapia and I created my own course in Udemy for anxiety management reaching so far more than 1000 students.
+My professional experience was focused for 10 years in the field of Psychology, primarily in clinical practice.
+In the last 6 years, I have transitioned into content creation and editing, working as an English and Spanish content writer and editor.
+I also created and managed my own online mental health project named JessiTerapia, where I combined my psychology knowledge with digital communication strategies.
+As a part of this, I created a course on Udemy focused on anxiety management, which has successfully reached over 5,000 students to date.
+My psychology knowledge combined with my writing skills enables me to create meaningful content that resonates with the audience's needs.

-Responsibility, organization and creativity are three of my favorite words.
-I am highly committed to my job as a writer, therefore I am always willing to learn new things to ensure the quality of my work.
-At the present I am studying a course about technical writing with the aim to improve my skills.

- 👀 I’m interested in technical writing, content writing and marketing writing
+ 👀 I’m interested in content writing and editing roles

-🌱 I’m currently learning technical writing

-🌟 I’m looking to collaborate on technical / content writing projects

 📫 How to reach me jessicaqm33@gmail.com